Rogue waves in extended Gross-Pitaevskii Models with a Lee-Huang-Yang correction: DATA AVAILABILITY

+The data that support the findings of this article are not publicly available upon publication because it is not technically feasible and/or the cost of preparing, depositing, and hosting the data would be prohibitive within the terms of this research project.
+The data are available from the authors upon reasonable request.

 \acknowledgements The authors are thankful to M. A. Hoefer and E. G. Charalampidis for insightful discussions. {This material is based upon work supported by the US National Science Foundation under Grant No. PHY- 2110030, PHY-2408988 and DMS-2204702 (P.G.K.).} S.I.M. acknowledges support from the Missouri University of Science and Technology, Department of Physics, Startup fund.
+This research was partly conducted while P.G.K. was visiting the Okinawa Institute of Science and Technology (OIST) through the Theoretical Sciences Visiting Program (TSVP).
+This work was also supported by the Simons Foundation [SFI-MPS-SFM-00011048, P.G.K.].